ayetpyae/DH110/assignment08/README.md

 ## Evaluation and Revision

 ### Cognitive walkthrough
 The main feedback I got when I conducted the in-class cognitive walkthrough was for the chat box feature.
 I showed my tester my wireframes as well as my interface design and told them to look through the screens and make comments.
-My tester noted one very important point, which was that when users want to use the chat box feature, they want their questions answered as soon as possible.
+My participant noted one very important point, which was that when users want to use the chat box feature, they want their questions answered as soon as possible.
 I had initially done it so that users would have to input their contact information and choose a topic before they are brought to the chatbox.
 Hence, I decided to delete these steps and add some possible topics on the first chatbox screen.

 Comments from in-class cognitive walkthough activity, 11/16/2021:
 - *"...result of clicking student/ parent/ educator buttons not clear..."*